Jugsaw/Jugsaw.jl/docs/src/developer.md

 end
 ~~~

-`Jugsaw` is already included as your project dependency, you can add more dependencies to your project [in the standard Julian way](https://pkgdocs.julialang.org/v1/environments/).
+`Jugsaw` is already included as your project dependency in `Project.toml`, you can add more dependencies to your project file [in the standard Julian way](https://pkgdocs.julialang.org/v1/environments/).
 A Jugsaw app is specified as a [`Jugsaw.AppSpecification`](@ref) instance, in which you can register functions.
-A function or an API can be registered as a demo with the [`@register`](@ref) macro.
+A function or an API can be registered as a *demo* with the [`@register`](@ref) macro, where a *demo* is a using case of a function with concrete input values.
+It can be either a function call or a test case.
 In the above example, the functions registered in application `:Test` are `greet`, `sin`, `cos`, `^` and `+`.

 ## Deploy on the Jugsaw cloud (TODO)